LOCAL AND GLOBAL WATERSHED STEWARDS

-(Version 1) An overarching theme of, "Exploring global and local environments- past, present, and future" will guide fourth graders' comparative investigations of their local watershed and part of the world's largest watershed, the Peruvian Amazon river and rainforest.
+An overarching theme of, "Exploring global and local environments- past, present, and future" will guide fourth graders' descriptive and comparative investigations of their local watershed and part of the world's largest watershed, the Peruvian Amazon river and rainforest.
 Connections will be made across the curriculum to explore how the watersheds are similar, different, and interconnected; especially with regard to global climate.
-This will include having students gather base-line data of the section of Thompson Creek that borders one side of McNear School's campus.
-The baseline data will be used in the future to develop and implement a climate-smart restoration of this section of the creek that will then open up future access for McNear students to engage in expanded outdoor and science learning.
+This will include having students continue to gather baseline data of the section of Thompson Creek that borders one side of McNear School's campus.
+The baseline data will be used to continue developing climate-smart restoration of this section of the creek opening up access for McNear students to engage in expanded outdoor and science learning.

 This project started out as two separate projects and was ultimately merged so slightly different versions exist in year two of the program.
 Original proposals also have different names.